korlibs-archive/korio/README.md

 }
 ```

 You can create custom virtual file systems and combine them (for S3, for Windows Registry, for FTP/SFTP, an ISO file...)
 or whatever you need.

 Also, since you are using a single interface (VfsFile), you can create generic code that will work for files, for network,
 for redis...

+### Targets

+Korio supports JVM, Android, Browser and Node.JS out of the box at this point.
+But it is extensible so you can create
+your own targets or benefit from new ones when available.

+Features:

+* JVM uses NIO and common runtime tools
+* Android uses threads when required and simplifies and unifies resources/assets loading/listing
+* Node.JS uses the all asynchronous methods available and supports full korio
+* Browser allows reading "embedded" resource lists supported by jtransc + reading urls chunks/streaming with buffering in same domain or with CORs.
+Do not support raw client/server sockets.